Stochastic Graphon Games with Jumps and Approximate Nash Equilibria: Introduction

-Working directly with a continuum of players, driven by a continuum of independent Brownian motions and independent Poisson random measures, raises significant technical difficulties since neither the map $I\ni u\mapsto W_u$ nor $I \ni u\mapsto N_u$ is measurable.
-Noting that the value function is determined by the law of state processes $\cL(X_u), u\in I$, we handle this issue by arguing that the laws $\cL(X_u)$ depend measurably on $u$, similarly to \cite{bayraktar2020graphon,wu2022,amicaosu2022graphonbsde} but extended to a jump framework.
-The different compensator measures of the jump processes also increase the difficulty for measurability.
-We introduce a canonical coupling that allows us to obtain measurability in a stronger topology for the state processes $X_u$.
+Working directly with a continuum of players, driven by a continuum of independent Brownian motions and independent Poisson random measures, raises technical difficulties since neither the map $I\ni u\mapsto W_u$ nor $I \ni u\mapsto N_u$ is measurable.
+Noting that the value function is determined by the law of the state processes $\cL(X_u), u\in I$, we handle this issue by arguing that the laws $\cL(X_u)$ depend measurably on $u$, similarly to \cite{bayraktar2020graphon,wu2022,amicaosu2022graphonbsde} but extended to a jump framework with controls.
+The different compensator measures of the jump processes also {\red increase the difficulty of handling the measurability issue}.
+We introduce a canonical coupling that allows us to obtain measurability in a stronger topology for the state processes $(X_u)$.
 Such a coupling has no influence on the graphon game, and leads to a straightforward way to investigate the connection between graphon games and finite games.

+The graphon mean field model with jumps {\red may be useful in various fields}, especially in finance.
+For instance, consider a financial network consisting of banks or investment firms with internal links and external investments.
+The internal links within the network, such as shared liabilities, credit exposures, or interbank lending, can be represented by the graphon interaction, while the external investments made by each entity introduce outside risks.
+These external risks can be influenced by various factors, such as market fluctuations or global events, and are modeled by the Poisson random measures.
+This way, the model captures the complex interactions and risk exposures present in real-world financial networks.

 The paper is structured as follows.
-In Section~\ref{GP}, we introduce the probabilistic set-up, necessary notations, and background for graphons.
-Section~\ref{Sec3} is devoted to the main results on graphon game models with jumps and the associated graphon equilibrium issues.
-In Section~\ref{finteg}, we study large finite networked games with heterogeneous interactions and their limit characteristics when the interaction matrix converges to a given graphon.
-In Section~\ref{ANE}, we investigate the approximate Nash equilibria of finite games.
-The proofs of the main results are presented in Section~\ref{proofs}.
+In Section~\ref{GP}, we introduce the probabilistic setup, notation, and background on graphons.
+Section~\ref{Sec3} presents graphon games with jumps and associated graphon equilibria. { \bluu Section~\ref{stabi} is devoted to stability and continuity results on graphon mean field game equilibria and associated controlled systems.} In Section~\ref{finteg}, we study large finite network games with heterogeneous interactions and their limiting characteristics as the interaction matrix converges to a given graphon.
+In Section~\ref{ANE}, we investigate the approximate Nash equilibria of finite games. {\bluu We conclude in Section~\ref{sec:conclusion}.}